endlos99/xdt99/doc/MANUAL.md

     140 GOTO 100
     ...

+`xbas99` also supportes _local labels_ starting with `%`, which are not visible
+outside the subprogram in which they are defined.

+    MAIN:
+     CALL A(X) :: CALL B(X)
+     GOTO MAIN
+     SUB A(X)
+    %LABEL:
+     X=INT(RND*10) :: IF X=5 THEN %LABEL
+     SUBEND
+     SUB B(X)
+    %LABEL:
+     PRINT X :: X=X-1 :: IF X>=0 THEN %LABEL
+     SUBEND

+Internally, `xbas99` prepends each local label with the surrounding subprogram name, making each local label globally unique.

+Local labels cannot be defined or used outside of subprograms.

+The _shorten label option_ `-S` takes a BASIC program with labels and creates an equivalent BASIC program with labels where no label is longer than 6 chars.
+This is achieved by shortening original label names to 6 chars and resolving any conflicts by replacing conflicting label suffixes by increasingly large numbers.

+This resulting program with default extension `.xbc` is a valid input for the Extended BASIC compiler by senior_falcon.

-The long option `-L` instructs `xbas99` to create the program in long format.
+The _long option_ `-L` instructs `xbas99` to create the program in long format.
 Long programs are stored within the 32 KB memory expansion and may be larger than conventional programs.
 The creation of programs in merge format is currently not supported.

-The protection option `--protect` will add list protection to the generated program.
+The _protection option_ `--protect` will add list protection to the generated program.
 Programs with list protection cannot be listed or edited by the BASIC interpreters.
 Note, however, that the print option `-p` of `xbas99` will _not_ honor the protection flag.